SPED 3301 -- Dr. Vickie Mitchell

 For additional assistance, please do not hesitate to contact me.
 That's why I'm here!
 You can find me in person at SHSU - The Woodlands Center, or you can contact me via phone, e-mail, or the chat box on the right.
 Thanks!

 Please note: This guide is not exhaustive and is only intended to help students get started in their research.
-Also, this guide was originally created for Summer 2018's SPED 3301 taught by Dr. Mitchell.
-Although the guide should prove useful for other SPED 3301 courses, this is not its original intention.
+Also, this guide was originally created for Spring 2019's SPED 3301 taught by Dr. Mitchell.
+Although the guide should prove useful for similar courses, this is not its original intention.

 You can see all of our Education databases by visiting our Education Databases page.